 Southwestern Pennsylvania has two swimming holes called Blue Hole – the swimming hole at Jacob’s Creek in Perryopolis and the other in Dubar.
 Blue Hole in Dunbar promises the perfect spot for swimming on a hot summer day.
 Adventurers can climb the rocks and jump into the water.
 Use caution.
 Customize the directions to Blue Hole in Dunbar.

 Warning: Some explicit language.

 Enjoy the Robinson Hole in Montour.
-Unlike many swimming holes, Robinson Hole isn’t entirely secluded.
+Unlike many swimming holes in Pittsburgh, Robinson Hole isn’t entirely secluded.
 Some swimmers have used the rope swing to jump into the hole in Montour.
-However it’s important to use the swing with caution.
-Click here for directions.
+However, it’s important to use the swing with caution.
+Find directions to Robinson Hole.

 Please use extreme caution at Robinson Hole as swimmers have been injured here.